 And that's when it comes to local optimization, it isn't too much different from traditional keyword optimization.
 It just gets a little bit trickier because you have the keyword you're trying to rank for, but you also have the geographic modifier.
 And so like I just mentioned, you don't want to overdo the same keyword on geographic modifier across the site.
 You want to have some variation and have some delineation.
 Otherwise, you dilute the ability of your ranking and you will never be able to expand beyond and get into more keywords.
 And even though you may think you don't need more keywords to rank for, there are always new keywords and new niches of search queries that people are using to eventually get to your type of business, but you just don't realize it just yet.
 So in terms of keyword optimization, use the keyword, use the geographic modifier in the title, in the descriptions, in the headings and then in the content.

 And then also when you go across the site into different pages and show you how unique keywords ... unique keywords, how to have geographic modify like Orange County in each page that is optimized for different variations of the topics you're trying to rank for.
 And then finally, of course, the internal links and anchor text must match the keyword optimizations that you're trying to go for.
 And generally that is a good guideline for it if you're going to rank a site in Orange County.
 Now, of course you need to be more exact with it when you get to your own website, but that will generally give you the groundwork for on-site SEO for Orange County.
 So hopefully that was valuable.
-You guys can go ahead and take that and start referencing your own SEO strategy on your site.
+You guys can go ahead and take that and start referencing your own SEO strategy on your site and if you live in Orange County you can follow our Orange County SEO Guide.
 See if you're doing something similar and if not, you can course correct.
 But if you guys liked and enjoyed the video, you found it valuable, please like, and subscribe.
 And I'm going to go ahead and enjoy my Magic Dragon tea now.
 I hope to see you guys again soon.
 Thanks.